OFICIAL

 Factory new!
 The arrivals of the Pucará in Durazno (2 June, 1981).
 Image Escuadrón 1

 Named after a type of argentine Quechuan Indian fortress, the Pucara was conceived in the late sixties as a COIN (Counter-insurgency) STOL (Short Take Off & Landing) aircraft for a light intensity, low threat conflict.
-It is agile and maneuverable at low speeds and altitudes as well as a stable gun platform capable of carrying a heavy weapons load and variety.
+It is agile and maneuverable at low speeds and altitudes as well as a steady gun platform capable of carrying a heavy weapons load and variety.
 With no threat sensors fitted, this old technology aircraft depends for its survival on its ability to mask itself close to the ground, crew survivability is increased by an armored windscreen and floor area and a British built Martin Baker MK 8006 A zero-zero ejection seat.

 The hard working “Aerotécnicos” getting ready to provide attention to the fleet, after a mission.
 (Image Escuadrón 1 – FAU)